truenas/middleware/docs/userguide/index.rst

 If you prefer to install FreeNAS® using a menu-driven installer, download either the *.iso* file and burn it to a CDROM.

-**NOTE:** the installer on the CDROM will recognize if a previous version of FreeNAS® is already installed, meaning the CDROM can also be used to upgrade
+.. note:: the installer on the CDROM will recognize if a previous version of FreeNAS® is already installed, meaning the CDROM can also be used to upgrade
    FreeNAS®.
 However, the installer can not perform an upgrade from a FreeNAS® .7 system.

 Insert the CDROM into the system and boot from it.
 Once the media has finished booting, you will be presented with the console setup menu seen in Figure 2.3a.

-**NOTE:** if the installer does not boot, check that the CD drive is listed first in the boot order in the BIOS.
+.. note:: if the installer does not boot, check that the CD drive is listed first in the boot order in the BIOS.
 Some motherboards may require you to connect the CDROM to SATA0 (the first connector) in order to boot from CDROM.
-If it stalls during boot, check the SHA256 hash of your ISO against that listed in the
-Release Notes; if the hash does not match, re-download the file.
+If it stalls during boot, check the SHA256 hash of your ISO against that listed in the Release Notes; if the hash does not match, re-download the file.
 If the hash is correct, try burning the CD again at a lower speed.

 **Figure 2.3a: FreeNAS® Console Setup**